 Using Florida’s roads requires care and courtesy, whether you are driving a car or riding a bicycle.
 Florida law requires every driver to respect the rights of others to be on the road.
 You can do your part by being a safe and courteous driver every time you get behind the wheel.

 Bicyclists in Florida have the same rights and responsibilities as motorists in this state.
 As a motorist, you should drive carefully around bicyclists.
 In some areas, bicycling is very popular and you may encounter groups of bicyclists.
-It is legal for bicyclists in Florida to ride two-abreast.
+It is legal for bicyclists in Florida to ride two abreast.
 However, bicyclists must show courtesy and not impede other road users.
-Some of the roads that are popular with bicyclists have curves, blind corners and up hills: be aware that you might suddenly come across a single rider or a group of bicyclists on scenic roads and drive accordingly.
-Here are some tips to more safely share the road with bicyclists:
+Some of the roads that are popular with bicyclists have curves, blind corners and hills: Be aware that you might suddenly come across a single rider or a group of bicyclists on scenic roads, and drive accordingly.
+Here are some tips to help you more safely share the road with bicyclists:

 - Reduce your speed when passing bicyclists, especially if the roadway is narrow.

 - Check before you move back into your lane.
 Some bicyclists may be traveling at 25 mph to 30 mph.
 Make sure you provide adequate distance between you and the bicyclists before merging back into your travel lane.